 This week, I made the difficult decision to pull the plug on one of my books – Second Chance Earth.
 For months I wavered back and forth, wondering if I should keep it, change it, or take it off the market.
 As my very first novel, it holds a special place in my heart and yet deep down I knew there were serious issues I could no longer ignore.

 So what really happened?
 Since the book was written, I have experienced a steep learning curve as an author and came to realize Second Chance Earth was fundamentally flawed.
-I still love the basic story line and characters, but the POV is skewed, there’s more tell than show, and it needs significant editing.
+I still love the basic story line and characters, but the plot is weak, there’s more tell than show, and it needs significant editing.
 To put it simply – it’s not my best work and has become a liability.
 To protect my brand, it had to go.

 I want to express my thanks to those who loved the book despite its many faults.
 You were able to understand and appreciate the story, and I am grateful for your kind words and support.
 Perhaps someday, Second Chance Earth will get a second chance!